JvanderSaag/NonHolonomicRRT_PDM/README.md

 This returns a list of tuples, where each tuple represents (x, y, yaw, reversing). x and y indicate the coordinates of the point, where (x, y) = (0, 0) is the bottom left corner.
 The yaw is positive counter-clockwise on the domain [0, 360] degrees.
 The boolean 'reversing' indicates whether the car is moving backwards at that point.
 This is only relevant when using Reeds-Schepp path connectors.

+## Running the Simulation

+- Head to main.py and chose the scenario file to be simulated.
+The scenario keyword needs to be passed as the import module to line 14 and to the run_sim function in line 16.
+- Execute main.py.
+The animate keyword in the run_sim function can be set to False incase you do not want to render the simulation, but only want the plot of the planned and simulated trajectories.

+To run a scenario based on a Dubins path, these additional steps** need to be followed:

+- Head to the Controller.py file in the bin folder.
+- Uncomment lines 25 and 26.

+**To get the controller to track the Dubins path correctly, we had to modify the penalties on the states and the end state (Matricies Q and Qf) to reduce the penalty on yaw.
+Otherwise, as the yaw jumps quadrants, the controller fails to turn in the correct direction.
+This is a known bug in our code and future work would involve correcting this.

 # Example results

 Planned paths: